srich36/webpack-react-eslint-boilerplate/README.md

 ## Key Concepts

 - Webpack Loaders
   - Webpack loaders take files and process them into different file outputs.
-They can allow you to transform syntax, import things like css into your html, etc.
+They can allow you to transform syntax, import things like css into your html, etc. Loaders take an input and produces an output bundle
 - Babel Presets
   - Babel presets provide a set of rules that babel uses to transform syntax.
 For example, a babel preset can be used to transform esNext syntax into es5.